rmostowy/fastKaptive/README.md

 The approach is based on a previously published and tested method, `Kaptive` [3], but has been reoptimised for scanning large sets of genomes by avoiding `tblastx` and using `blastn` instead.

 ## Dependencies
-The software uses several other programmes, and it order to work they should be installed prior to using `fastKaptive' and the commands should be
+The software uses `blastn` and `gzip` as dependencies, and it order to work they should be installed prior to using `fastKaptive' and the commands should be visible in `PATH'.
+Also, these R packages need to be installed beforehand via the `install.packages()' command:
+* `seqinr`
+* `igraph `
+* `optparse `

 ## How to use it?
 The code was developed on Mac OS X and should work on Linux-based platforms via a command line.
 The programme should be launched from a working directory by revoking: